bieganski/mtkcpu/doc/contrib.md

 * New CPU functionalities, whose main benefit is to improve execution time, e.g. `div` op implementation - we don't mind the fact that the CPU is slow.

-* New supported hardware platforms, if there is no other maintainer able to verify PR due to lack of proper hardware.
+* Support for (esoteric?)
+FPGA platforms, if there is no other maintainer able to verify PR due to lack of proper hardware.